Article Overview: Living in Alaska, Moving to Alaska

 With strict regulations on pollution and development, as well as a strong focus on conservation and sustainable resource management, Alaska takes its role as a steward of the environment very seriously.

-In fact, Alaska has some of the strictest environmental regulations in the country.
 As a result, the Alaska Department of Environmental Conservation (DEC) reports that over 90% of the state’s surface waters are classified as “clean” or “moderately clean,” with only a small number of areas classified as “polluted.”

 9. Spirit of Adventure